Dwayne Sattler, Executive Director

 Carolyne joined CEF in September 2016.
 As an Outreach Coordinator, she works on volunteer support, event planning, and outreach for the You Be The Chemist programs, with a focus on the Challenge.
 Prior to joining CEF, Carolyne worked as a legal assistant in the intellectual property department of a law firm.

 Carolyne holds a Bachelor’s in Biological Science from Wellesley College.
-She is an avid, though not always successful, gardener and enjoys watching wasps, butterflies, and hummingbirds forage in her garden.
+She is an avid, though not always successful, gardener.

 Ellyn Schuette, Coordinator, Outreach